leonardlab/HBS_GAMES/README.md

 $ poetry install
 ```

-4. Run a test with the CLI.
+4. Run a test with the command line interface (CLI).

 ```bash
 $ run --modules='0'
 ```

-## General commands
+## Makefile commands

 The `Makefile` include three commands for working with the project.